u18a/u18a.github.io/_posts/2018-11-16-pre-compile.md

 * Building times increase
 * Save generated files in source control?

 The CSS of this site has been developed using [Sass](https://sass-lang.com/).
 Other CSS preprocessors are [{less}](http://lesscss.org/) and [stylus](http://stylus-lang.com/).
-Of the advantages listed above, the _use of variables_ seemed like the most important, making it possible to easily change and evaluate different colors schemes.
+Of the advantages listed above, the _use of variables_ was the one I benefitted the most in this project, making it possible to easily change and evaluate different colors schemes.